isomerpages/moe-unitysec/_departments/Mathematics Department/Information.md

 *   Annual MEC Competition
 *   Teaching the animation software “Scratch” such that students learn to create interactive stories, games, music and art

+#### Elements of Business Skills (EBS)

+<u>**Elements of Business Skills (EBS)**</u><br>
+The syllabus aims to equip students with the basic knowledge, skills and values relevant for the new developments in the services sector.
+The focus is on the development of a range of knowledge and core skills in business and enterprise with particular emphasis on retail, tourism, and hospitality industries.

+In addition, the syllabus infuses economic and financial literacy in the general understanding of the business environment and for personal effectiveness.
+The syllabus also provides opportunities for students to develop social-emotional competencies in social awareness, relationship management and decision-making.

+**Pedagogies & Modes of Instruction**<br>
+The constructivist and direct instruction approaches are commonly used for the teaching and learning of EBS.

+_Constructivist Approach_<br>
+The constructivist approach to learning is an approach where teachers double up as facilitators and take students through experiential learning.
+Various strategies are used to provide a stimulating environment for creating awareness and learning.
+The pedagogies include:

+*   Role play
+*   Using video clips as scenarios
+*   Cooperative learning strategies
+*   Learning Journeys
+*   Amazing Race, games, quizzes
+*   ICT-infused games, online quizzes, self-directed learning

+_Direct Instruction_<br>
+This approach is about explicit teaching.
+Teachers introduce, explain and demonstrate new concepts and skills.
+Direct instruction is most effective when students are told what they will be learning and what they are expected to be able to do.
+This helps them to focus on the learning goals.
+Teachers draw connections, pose questions, emphasise key concepts, and role-model the thinking processes.
+Holding students’ attention is critical.
+Stimuli such as videos, images, real case scenarios, and even humour aid in sustaining students’ attention during lessons.

+**Key Programmes & Activities**

+*   Entrepreneurship Challenge
+*   Work Experience Programme(WEP) at Four Seasons Hotel during Singapore F1 Grand Prix